WeiHanNP/FED2024Assg2_P06_Team12/README.md

 - **As a buyer**, I want to find things I need and/or like for a cheaper price.
 I would look up the item by the search bar or by category to find what I am looking for.
 - **As a seller**, I want to sell my things for money.
 I would make a listing and if necessary, purchase a bump to boost it.

-### ✂Wireframes & Mockups📎
-We have created wireframes and mockups to guide our design process.
-You can find these resources in the project directory or access them via the Adobe XD share link.

 ---

 ## Color Palette🎨